 Create a Mission Statement.
 These values can be looked at as starting off points for your team, company and/or service mission statements.
 This can be simply an internal mission statement or you can share it proudly on your website, display it at the entrance of your office, add to your social media profiles and so much more.

 Create a Values Expo.
 Similar to a Work Expo, talked about in Chapter 5 of #Workout, a Values Expo is an interactive physical display of your values.
+It’s a great way to visualize your Mission Statement or just to remind you of your shared values.
 It can include your value words, photos of your teammates, kudo cards and other symbols of peer-to-peer recognition and gratitude, notes from satisfied customers, and anything else that you and your team feel symbolize your team values.
 You can have one Values Expo or you can have one for each of your target value groups.

 Share Value Stories.
 Whether you are in face-to-face meetings or just chatting in a communication or collaboration too, it’s good to share stories that get to your team values, where you share both experiences that reinforce your values or–often frustratingly–go against your core values.
 Our team shares our value stories on a dedicated Slack channel, while other teams add those stories to their Work Expo or share them in weekly retrospectives.